wix/import-cost/README.md

 ## Known Issues
 - Importing two libraries with a common dependency will show the size of both libraries isolated from each other, even if the common library needs to be imported only once.

+### 1.1.4

+Bug fix for disappearing decorators on incorrect syntax

 ### 1.1.3